GeorgeFischhof/QA_Automation_Agile/QA/04_Practical_things.md

   - A "Check if" kezdetű lépések könnyen szerkeszthetők
 - Szintén nem trükk, inkább munkamenet: Ha egy (beszámozott) Test Suite-et már "kiadtunk" és annak elemeire már történtek hivatkozások (levelezésben, vagy egyéb dokumentálásban), és törölni kell belőle, a maradékot NE számozzuk át, mert nem fogják megtalálni

+## How to create test frameworks - how to avoid hard situations
+(this is what I learned during several years)
+- Test case shoulod know and control everything: no smart low level stuff: no "I will find out things" in low level, because situations can change, and for example if a different server is needed or a different way of working, then everything must be rewritten; example sturcture
+  - Test case
+    - get config
+    - get machines
+    - set way of working
+    - call low level functions with the above as parameters, or set these to some kind of non-local parameters
+    - low level functions can have some reasonable default parameters for the above, for example login as admin credentials.
+This way the test cases do not need to pass these stuff again and again, which makes the code smaller and more readable
+- functions and wrappers must allow passing them / passing through bad data to enable testing the negative cases
+- wrappers should allow pass-through all parameters of the wrapped stuff (*args, **kwargs).
+For example requests has many parameters, and similarly it passes through them to lower level libraies too.
+(That is to follow the changing of the need)